Dergaxhtml/stripe-react-js/README.md

 - you will need to sign up for a Stripe account if you haven't already: [stripe.com/register](https://stripe.com/register)
 - you will need to add your account's secret key and publishable key to the `next.config.js` file
+- create file .env in repo with keys from account:
+        PUBLISHABLE_KEY=...
+        SECRET_KEY=...

 ### Credit Card Input Design Requirements